OpsMo/OpsMo.github.io/_posts/2024-12-21-gitops-automating-application-deployment-with-argocd-jenkins-kustomize-k3d.md

 ![image info](assets/images/Jenkins-K3d-argo-K.png){: width="550" }

-Here, we'll explore how to set up a GitOps workflow using ArgoCD, Jenkins, Kustomize, and K3d.
+Here, we'll explore how to set up a GitOps workflow using ArgoCD, Jenkins, Kustomize and K3d.
 This setup enables automated application deployment to Kubernetes environments with seamless management of multiple environments like `dev` and `prod`.

 The accompanying repository can be found here: [argocd-app](https://github.com/OpsMo/argocd-app).

 ---
 ## Repository Structure

 The repository is organized as follows: